sysPass/sysPass-doc/docs/source/application/plugins.rst

       }

       /**
-       * Devuelve los recursos JS y CSS necesarios para el plugin *
+       * Returns the JS resources required by the plugin *
        * @return array
        */